hashchange/backbone.inline.template/README.md

 Relying on `setElement()` has a lot of drawbacks.
 None of these matter if your use case forces you to recreate the `el` (see [the pros][set-element-pros]).
 But there is a strong case against using `setElement()` if you have a choice.

-For starters, compatibility – both with existing and future code – can quickly become an issue.
+The challenges broadly fall into two categories: compatibility and implementation detail.
+Compatibility, both with existing and future code, is probably the more difficult of the two.

-- Let's face it: defining the `el` in the template breaks with Backbone conventions.
-It may be fine for view code you have written yourself, but as soon as you pull third-party Backbone extensions like Marionette into a project, templates of that kind no longer work.
+- Defining the `el` in the template may be convenient and even necessary, but it breaks with Backbone conventions.
+For the view code you write yourself, that won't be much of an issue.
+But as soon as you pull third-party Backbone extensions like Marionette into a project, templates of that kind no longer work.
 You probably have to rewrite the render method of your would-be framework, at the very least, to adapt it.

   Backbone.Inline.Template does its processing very early during the life cycle of a view.
 That's why it is able to [present a cleaned-up, conventional template][framework-integration] to Backbone frameworks.
 With `setElement()`, however, you don't have that option.
 It forces you to keep the original template around until render time.